 Frequently Asked Questions

-Should I purchase a Windows or Apple computer?
+Should I purchase a Windows or Macintosh computer?

-Choose whichever you prefer, both platforms are equally supported on campus.
+Choose whichever you prefer, both are equally supported on campus.

 Can I purchase a computer at a student discount?